zig-gamedev/.github/profile/README.md

 ## Development repo
 What was the original monorepo, the [zig-gamedev dev repo](https://github.com/zig-gamedev/zig-gamedev) is the main development hub for the [zig-gamedev libraries](libraries).

-NOTE: Libraries are currently being migrated to their own repositories.

 ## Libraries
 | Library                       | Description                                                                                                                |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------|